nomad-dormouse/mnist-digit-recognizer/README.md

 The project uses a consolidated approach to environment variables:
 - A single `.env` file in the root directory contains all configuration for both local and remote environments
-- Environment variables are loaded in both development and production
+- Environment variables are loaded by all scripts and containers
 - The application adapts its behavior based on the environment it's running in
 - Docker Compose loads variables from the same file for consistent configuration